-2018-2019 tax season is in full force since January 29th, 2019.
-Are you ready to learn how to file your 2018 US taxes for expats?
+2020-2021 tax season is in full force for Americans overseas since the end of January 2020.
+Are you ready to learn how to file your 2020 US taxes for expats?
 We will cover an array of important deadlines, forms, and schedules.
 We will also share with you penalty-free ways to file late taxes if you haven’t been compliant.

 Have you got any questions?
 Download our free e-book for Americans abroad.

 U.S. taxes on foreign income: who should file a US expat tax return?

 While many Americans overseas wonder if they have to pay US taxes on foreign income, the real question is about filing tax return itself.
 Many of US citizens living overseas do not owe any taxes to the IRS.
 However, it doesn’t mean they don’t have to report their income on Form 1040.
 Majority of US expats confuse the filing threshold with Foreign Earned Income Exclusion.
 The latter one doesn’t determine your filing liabilities.
 It is there to exclude all or part of your foreign-source wages and self-employment income from U.S. federal income tax.
 Yet you need to file a federal tax return and form 2555 to use Foreign Earned Income Exclusion.